Curriculum Leads: Nicola Leadbeater (KS1) and Joseph Lingard (KS2)

 Mathematics is a vital part of everyday life: it teaches children how to make sense of the world around them.
 It develops their ability to calculate and solve problems.
 Numbers are one way that we communicate between ourselves about our world; therefore we need to understand what numbers represent, how numbers are used and how to describe the world mathematically.

-Maths is a core subject with a range of cross-curricular links (e.g. data handling in Science, measures in Geography) but most often, is best taught discretely, using opportunities from other subjects to rehearse skills in a context.
+Mathematics is a core subject with a range of cross-curricular links, especially through the STEM subjects (Science, Technology, Engineering and Mathematics) but most often, is best taught discretely, using opportunities from other subjects to rehearse skills in a context.
 Mathematics involves developing confidence and competence in number work; geometry and measure; statistics and the using and applying of these skills.

 At Coten End, we following an approach towards achieving 'Mastery' of mathematics.